Drink coaster: Coaster imprints

-Beermats are usually adorned with a customized image, usually mentioning or advertising a brand of beer.
+Coasters are often adorned with a customized image, usually mentioning or advertising a brand of beer.
 However, they can also promote a drinking establishment, sports franchise, businesses, or special events.

 Tegestology

 Some coasters are collectible items.
-Tegestology is a term coined from Latin (teges "covering" or "mat", and etis) defined as the practice of collecting beermats or coasters, with practitioners known as tegestologists.
+Tegestology is a term coined from Latin (teges "covering" or "mat", and etis) defined as the practice of collecting coasters, with practitioners known as tegestologists.
 A 1960 British Pathé News short shows comedy duo Morecambe and Wise as tegestologists.